Jim-BITracks/Hands-on-Azure-Data-Studio/content/readme.md

 ## Parts

-1. [The Landscape](landscape/readme.md) - notebooks to discover the Big Picture.
+1. [The Landscape](landscape/readme.md) - Notebooks to discover the Big Picture.
-1. [The Deep Dives](deepdive/readme.md) - notebooks for the ADS Deep Dives.
+1. [The Deep Dives](deep_dive/readme.md) - Notebooks for the ADS Deep Dives.
+1. [The Case Study](case_study/readme.md) - Notebooks for the ADS Extension Case Study.